Ebony and Ivory: Bond's first black sexual conquest in 1973, Rosie Carver

-Barbara Broccoli — the person who decides who the next James Bond will be (it’s not a democracy) — has reportedly opened the door for the first black 007.
+Barbara Broccoli — who decides who the next James Bond will be (it's not a democracy) — has reportedly opened the door for the first black 007.

-Despite filming only being four months away, Bond 25 news is dormant at the moment.
-This news will undoubtedly keep Bond on people’s lips — maybe that was her intention.
-Although the anti-black Bond warriors will no doubt be furiously banging away at their keyboards and foaming at the mouth.
+Despite filming only four months away, Bond 25 news is currently dormant.
+This news will undoubtedly keep Bond on people's lips, and maybe that was her intention.
+Yet the anti-black Bond warriors will no doubt be furiously banging away at their keyboards and foaming at the mouth.

-I’m a big advocate for Idris Elba as Bond.
-Not because he is black — but because I think he’d be a fantastic 007.
+I'm a big advocate for Idris Elba as Bond.
+Not because he is black — but because I think he'd be a fantastic 007.
 Sadly, I feel that time is against him now.
-He’d be around 50 by the time of his debut film.
-Although currently, I still think that he looks he young and fit enough: “black don’t crack”, as they say.
+He'd be around 50 by the time of his debut film.
+Although currently, I still think he looks young and fit enough.
+"Black don't crack", as they say.

 Is being black the logical equivalent of being a wheelchair user these days?